Shadwell: Etymology

 In the 13th century, the area was a low lying marsh known as Scadflet, from the Anglo-Saxon fleot, meaning a shallow creek or bay.
 Because a spring by a church dedicated to St Chad filled a nearby well, a false etymology changed the name into Chadwelle.
 This changed further into Shadwell.

-Origins
+Roman period

 In 1975, archaeologists discovered evidence of a port complex between Ratcliff and Shadwell, that was used throughout Roman occupation of Britain, and being most active in the 3rd century AD.
 The port seems to have initially been used for seagoing ships into the City of London, which is believed to have stopped between 250 and 270AD.
 A water level drop meant that the port was used primarily for the public bath house near St George in the East, which existed from the first to fourth centuries.

+In 2019, remains of a Roman Bath House was located in Wapping Lane, on the northeast corner of Sovereign Close.

-Archaeologists also found evidence of a late third-century signal tower in Shadwell.
+Archaeologists has also found evidence of a late third-century signal tower in Shadwell.
 A Roman cemetery containing two coffins was also discovered in Shadwell in around 1615.

+Administrative history

+The area was part of the historic (or ancient) county of Middlesex, but military and most (or all) civil county functions were managed more locally, by the Tower Division (also known as the Tower Hamlets).

+The role of the Tower Division ended when Shadwell became part of the new County of London in 1889.
+The County of London was replaced by Greater London in 1965.